Climate & Natural Resources

 Promote energy conservation and efficiency in transportation, buildings, and infrastructure, including energy efficiency standards and land use policies that reduce vehicle miles travelled.

-Promote policies that mitigate impacts of climate change by adaptation in urban, rural, agricultural, and natural settings.
+Advocate for policies that mitigate impacts of climate change by adaptation in urban, rural, agricultural, and natural settings.

 Proposed California and Napa County Climate Legislation 2021